Minutes of the Shoalhaven

 Councillor Briefing, but the application for funding was not included in the

+budget.
 Bronwyn Coulston

 explained the funding is required to cover the costs of an administrator and